Pinaki82/Tulu-C-IDE/README.md

 Jumps back to the previous tag.

-You can Right-click (in normal Mode) to do the same.
+You can Ctrl+Right-click (in normal Mode) to do the same.

 -----------------------------------